 “We are very fortunate to have a community on campus that is richly diverse in backgrounds and perspectives.
 Every one of us benefits from the opportunity to engage students, faculty, and staff who come from different parts of the country and the world, who bring different experiences and values to our learning, teaching, and our work on campus.
 We know that within such a diverse community, we often differ strongly in opinion.
 At times that can mean conversations that are difficult and contentious.
 Along with many others, I believe we must do better to support every member of the extraordinary community we are creating here.”
 President Hill, message to campus on July 17, 2014, announcing the “Dialogue and Engagement Across Differences” grant program

-This section of the President's Office website serves as a clearinghouse for information on the special proposals chosen for funding by the “Dialogue and Engagement Across Differences” program projects and events at the college that speak to this theme.
+This website serves as a clearinghouse for information on the special proposals chosen for funding by the “Dialogue and Engagement Across Differences” program projects and events at the college that speak to this theme.

 - “Islamophobia: Headlines, Hate, and Hope."
 Jerusha T. Lamptey.
 (April 3)

 - "(Re)defining Women of Color: Raising our Voices, Sharing our Stories."
 Kimberlé Crenshaw.
 (March 3)

 - An Evening with Kimberly Foster, founder of ForHarriet (February 23)

 - Breaking Barriers: Trans Inclusion in Sports (November 14-15)

 - Conversation between Middle East scholar Steven Cook and foreign affairs columnist Bret Stephens (September 20)